Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }
 ```

-### Function parameters
+### Function arguments, or parameters

-A function can also accept values as input, known as arguments or parameters.
-Note that within the function code, these parameters are not the names of actual variables in your program, but are "place holder" variables limited to the scope of the function.
-When a function is run, the values passed in are temporarily assigned to the parameters defined in the function, until the function completes its execution.
+A function can accept values as input, known as arguments or parameters.
+Note that within the function code, these parameters are not the names of actual variables in your enclosing program, but are "place holder" variables limited to the scope of the function.
+When a function is run, the values passed in are temporarily assigned to the parameters defined in the function, until the function completes its execution and returns to the caller.
+After return, normally all data values inside the function just "evaporate".

 ```javascript
 function sayHello(person) {